Hi I'm Veet

 When I came to the Northern Rivers in NSW I decided to give up my teaching career and follow my passion so I started an organic vegetarian catering business.
 I looked for a chef course but there still wasn't one that would accomodate a vegetarian diet so I just went ahead with my business idea anyway.
 This was back in 2008.
 I became very busy and ended up mostly catering on retreats.
 Here I was able to spread the word to those who wanted more information on a vegetarian diet.
 I was also asked to teach cooking classes and started to do so in 2010 but soon realised that doing a one off cooking class wasn't providing enough for those that wanted to pursue a really healthy life as a vegetarian or for those who wanted to start a business in vegetarian cuisine.

 In 2014 I realised that there were many people who wanted to become healthy vegetarians and vegans and those who wanted to start a career in the vegan food industry.
 I discovered that there still was no official course for this so created a course that would help people to follow their passion of either being a vegan chef or learn how to cook healthy vegan food.

 Why the shift from Vegetarian to Vegan

 When I started to write the syllabus for the Vegetarian Chef and Lifestyle training, I kept meeting people who were vegan and kept seeing things on how cruel to animals and how debilitating to the land the dairy industry was, so I started to do more of my own studies into this and realised that I too wanted to give up dairy (I had stopped eating eggs years ago).
-Once the first module of the course started in May 2015 it was very clear that I would be running a Vegan course, people were more happy to book into it this way too.
+Once the first module of the course started in May 2015 it was very clear that I would be running a Vegan course.

-In the first module we made cashew sour cream and I thought wow if plant based food can really taste this good and I don't get the side effects I did eating dairy then that is it- I am vegan too.
+In the first module of the Vegan Cooking Course we made cashew sour cream and I thought “Wow, if plant based food can really taste this good, and I don't get the side effects I did eating dairy, then that is it - I am a vegan too.”
 I have not looked back.